caiofmbarbosa/caiofmbarbosa/README.md

 In my spare time, I enjoy working on personal projects that integrate software and hardware, using Arduinos, ESPs, and embedded systems to create innovative solutions.

-Feel free to explore my repositories and get in touch—I'm always open to collaborating on new projects or exchanging ideas! 🚀</p>
+Feel free to explore my repositories and get in touch.
+I'm always open to collaborating on new projects or exchanging ideas! 🚀</p>

 ###